 On top of anti-viral medications and other treatments for Ramsay Hunt syndrome, patients with this disorder may want treatment for facial paralysis.
 Dr. Rosenberg has extensive experience treating various forms of facial paralysis and can offer options to reduce the facial aesthetic and functional symptoms of Ramsay Hunt syndrome.
 One effective option is Botox injections that can relax muscles to achieve a more balanced appearance to the face while recovering from this viral infection.

 If you have any symptoms of Ramsay Hunt syndrome, you should seek medical attention right away.
-If you are interested in combatting the facial paralysis symptoms of this disorder, contact Dr. Rosenberg at his office in NYC or Staten Island to schedule a consultation.
+If you are interested in combatting the facial paralysis symptoms of this disorder, contact Dr. Rosenberg at his office in NYC or Upper East Side to schedule a consultation.